 - i.
 Regular and periodic assessment of carrying values of the asset - ii.
-Regular and periodic assessment of Fair Value and Value in Use of the Asset (Recoverable Value of Asset) - iii.
+Regular and periodic assessment of Fair Value and Value in Use of the Asset - iii.
 Regular and periodic revaluations using Independent Valuers - iv.
 Periodic mandated Impairment Testing based on Valuers' reports